 If your business has assets, you are bound to have a need for asset recovery at some point.
-But what is asset recovery?
+But what does that mean?

 Every asset in your business has value, and there are ways to maximize said value once the asset is no longer viable.
 Figuring out how to make the most of your assets isn’t always easy, though.
 What is the best way to handle recovering assets?
 How do you get the most value out of your assets?

-Keep reading to learn what asset recovery is, its three components, and why your business needs to have a plan in place for recovering assets.
+Keep reading to learn why your business needs to have a plan in place for recovering assets.

 Usefulness of Asset Recovery